jdpleiness/terraform-google-storage-static-website/README.md

 # terraform-google-storage-static-website
 A Terraform Module for a static website hosted on Google Cloud Storage.

 This module will create a bucket and assign it the proper ACLs to host a static website.
 When using the module, the bucket name should be the domain name of the website that will be created.
-Before creating the bucket, the domain will also need to have been verified.
+Also ensure that domain ownership has been verified before using the module.

 ## Usage